sububer/sentimental/README.md

 ## Installation Guide

-**NOTE** Twitter API Usage
-You must sign up for a Twitter API key in order to authenticate and fetch twitter data.

 You will need Python 3.7 for this application to run.
 An easy way to install python 3.7 is to download and install [Anaconda](https://www.anaconda.com/products/individual).
 After installing anaconda, open a terminal/command-prompt, and setup a python 3.7 environment, and then activate it like so: